 Checking for thermostat resets is an important step to take when your furnace isn’t generating heat.
 This involves checking the thermostat to ensure that it is set to the correct temperature, and resetting it if necessary.

 If the thermostat is set and the furnace still isn’t working, you should check the electrical circuit breaker and the furnace’s power switch to make sure they are in the on position.
-If they are and the furnace still isn’t working, it’s time to call in a professional.
+If they are and the furnace still isn’t working, it’s time to call in the professionals at Legacy Heating & Cooling.

 4) Look at the Sequence of Operation